mmatyas/pegasus-docs/docs/user-guide/config-files.md

 Key | Description
 ----|---
 `collection` | Creates a new collection with the value as name (if it was not created yet).
 The properties after this line will modify this colection.
 This is a **required** field.
 `launch` | A common launch command for the games in this collection.
 See below for the supported variables.
+As an alternate name, `launch` is also accepted, use whichever you prefer.
-`command` | Same as `launch`.
-Use whichever you prefer.
+`workdir` | The default working directory used when launching a game.
+Defaults to the directory of the launched program.
+As alternate names, `working-directory` and `cwd` are also accepted.
 `shortname` | An optional short name for the collection, often an abbreviation (like MAME, NES, etc.).
 Should be lowercase.
 `summary` | A short description of the collection in one paragraph.
 `description` | A possibly longer description of the collection.